twigphp/Twig/doc/tags/macro.rst

 ``macro``
 =========

-.. versionadded:: 1.12

-    The possibility to define default values for arguments in the macro signature was added in Twig 1.12.

 Macros are comparable with functions in regular programming languages.
 They are useful to put often used HTML idioms into reusable elements to not repeat yourself.